fingerprintjs/fingerprintjs/.github/ISSUE_TEMPLATE/other_bug.md

 ### Fingerprint data

-If applicable, provide the FULL DATA of all fingerprints involved using this jsfiddle https://jsfiddle.net/L2gLq4rg/85/.
+If applicable, provide the FULL DATA of all fingerprints involved using this code sandbox https://jlryy.csb.app/.
-Alternatively, provide a jsfiddle that reproduces the bug.
+Alternatively, provide a page that reproduces the bug.